lexibank/tlopo/out/vol3/chapter3.md

 ### 4.3.
 Palms

 Were palms considered _&ast;kayu_?
 For the majority of reflexes of POc _&ast;kayu_ it is not clear from the dictionary definitions whether palms are included within the category.
 For languages where the definitions are explicit about the status of palms, in some cases palms are included and in others not.
 For example, in Gela and Arosi (SE Solomonic) the categories denoted by _ɣai_ and _ʔai_, respectively, do not include palms.
-In Wayan Fijian, on the other hand, _kai_ does appear to encompass palms, with a number of different palms, including _māsei_ 'fan palm (Pritchardia pacifica)', _niu_ 'coconut (Cocos nucifera)' and _soŋa_ 'palm used for thatching (Sagus vitiensis, Arecaceae)' defined as part of the _kai_ taxon in [Pawley and Sayaba](../sources/PawleyandSayaba2003) ([2003](../sources/PawleyandSayaba2003)).
+In Wayan Fijian, on the other hand, _kai_ does appear to encompass palms, with a number of different palms, including _māsei_ 'fan palm (_Pritchardia pacifica_)', _niu_ 'coconut (_Cocos nucifera_)' and _soŋa_ 'palm used for thatching (_Sagus vitiensis_, Arecaceae)' defined as part of the _kai_ taxon in [Pawley and Sayaba](../sources/PawleyandSayaba2003) ([2003](../sources/PawleyandSayaba2003)).
 In a few languages palms appear to form labelled categories of their own.
 Thus Anejom _nakʷai_ is the generic term for palms, though excluding coconuts ([Lynch 2001a](../sources/Lynch2001a): 173).
 In Samoan _niu_ is a 'general name for palms, especially the coconut palm' ([Milner 1966](../sources/Milner1966): 156-7).
 Also in Tongan there is evidence that _niu_ 'coconut tree or fruit' can be used to refer to palms more generally since it optionally occurs as part of the name for fan palm (_niu piu_ or _piu_ 'fan palm, Eupritchardia pacifica', [Churchward 1959](../sources/Churchward1959)).
 Burt describes palms as a covert category in Kwara'ae ([Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001): 17).
 That is, while Kwara'ae speakers recognise and acknowledge the similarities amongst palms, they do not name such a category.[^6]

 <a id="p-74"></a>